H&R Block (NYSE:HRB) Issues FY 2021 Earnings Guidance

-H&R Block (NYSE:HRB) last issued its quarterly earnings data on Monday, March 8th.
-The company reported ($1.17) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($1.29) by $0.12.
-The firm had revenue of $308.00 million during the quarter, compared to the consensus estimate of $351.18 million.
-H&R Block had a net margin of 3.28% and a negative return on equity of 178.12%.
-The business’s revenue for the quarter was down 40.7% compared to the same quarter last year.
-During the same period last year, the business posted ($0.59) earnings per share.
-Sell-side analysts predict that H&R Block will post 3.28 earnings per share for the current year.
+H&R Block (NYSE:HRB) last announced its quarterly earnings data on Monday, March 8th.
+The company reported ($1.17) EPS for the quarter, beating the Zacks’ consensus estimate of ($1.29) by $0.12.
+H&R Block had a negative return on equity of 178.12% and a net margin of 3.28%.
+The business had revenue of $308.00 million during the quarter, compared to the consensus estimate of $351.18 million.
+During the same quarter in the previous year, the business earned ($0.59) earnings per share.
+The business’s revenue for the quarter was down 40.7% on a year-over-year basis.
+As a group, research analysts anticipate that H&R Block will post 3.38 earnings per share for the current year.

-The business also recently declared a quarterly dividend, which was paid on Thursday, April 1st.
-Investors of record on Tuesday, March 16th were paid a $0.26 dividend.
-This represents a $1.04 annualized dividend and a dividend yield of 4.20%.
-The ex-dividend date was Monday, March 15th.
-H&R Block’s dividend payout ratio (DPR) is currently 123.81%.
+Several equities analysts recently commented on HRB shares.
+BMO Capital Markets upped their price target on shares of H&R Block from $18.00 to $21.00 and gave the stock a market perform rating in a research report on Thursday, March 11th.
+Oppenheimer reaffirmed a neutral rating on shares of H&R Block in a research report on Thursday, February 4th.
+Morgan Stanley boosted their price target on H&R Block from $19.00 to $26.00 and gave the company an equal weight rating in a research report on Tuesday, May 25th.
+Finally, Barrington Research restated an outperform rating and set a $28.00 price target (up from $24.00) on shares of H&R Block in a research note on Monday, May 24th.
+Three investment analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+The company has an average rating of Hold and a consensus target price of $23.75.

 H&R Block, Inc, through its subsidiaries, provides assisted income tax return preparation, do-it-yourself (DIY) tax, and virtual tax preparation services and products to the general public primarily in the United States, Canada, and Australia.
 The company offers assisted income tax return preparation and related services through a system of retail offices operated directly by the company or by franchisees.